QEP: the Quantum Engineering Programme

 Translating Quantum Science to Solve Real-World Problems

-In thisfilm, meet six people helping to build a quantum future for Singapore.
+In this film, meet six people helping to build a quantum future for Singapore.
 QEP has commissioned this short video to show the breadth and depth of R&D in quantum technologies in Singapore.

 R&D Pillars